Five Dumb Errors to Avoid In Your Salon/Spa’s Email Marketing Strategy

 You’re missing out on a huge chunk of attention if your emails are not mobile-friendly.

 If you are a non-techie, using Responsive Email Templates is the best, most hassle-free option.
-For example, the one below optimizes automatically for desktops, tablets and mobiles.

 Now that you know what not to do, don’t let all the information get you down.
 While knowing about errors is good, what’s important is to look past them and actually send out those emails. 🙂